rkgofiitk/academic-issues.github.io/Topics/ugstudentsIITk.md

 - Pay packages and compensation
 - Comfort in work places
 - Stability in job
-- Peer groups
+- Peer groups and networking
 - Career advancement

 Execept for Computer Science and Engineering, very few graduates will ever opt for a job in core discipline.
-It leads to a situation where almost all except a few JEE-advance qualifiers aspire for a admission into CSE.
+It leads to a situation where almost all except a few JEE-advance qualifiers aspire get admissions into CSE.
 Naturally, closing ranks of CSE at older IITs are very high.
+Branch change from other disciplines to CSE is also difficult.
+One of my colleagues was a proponent of the idea that the engineering education at IITs should be market sensitive.
+His arguments were compelling.

+- IITs should pay higher differential pays to the faculty according to importance of the discipline.
+- IITs should inscrease student intake in the disciplines that offer better opportunities to graduates.
+- IITs should cap student intake and gradually shut the disciplines having shrinking market opportunities.
+- HSS should only be considered as a service dept

+The basic premise of his arguments is "market must rule."
+Whether we subscribe to his arguments or not, it appears to strengthen the